-As the Authority evaluates possible new transportation projects, various planning studies must be undertaken to evaluate and identify the best available alternatives.
+The evaluation of potential new transportation projects requires the completion of planning studies by the Authority to evaluate project viability and to identify the best available alternatives.
 Recent or ongoing planning studies are described in the following paragraphs.

 Exit 32 Feasibility Study